 The Bioethics Center was founded in 1982 to articulate authentic Catholic teaching with respect to bioethical issues, from technological reproduction to end-of-life decisions.
 In addition to other things, the Center offers information to students, scholars, and the general public online, linking to bioethics resources within the Church, the United States Conference of Catholic Bishops, various bioethics organizations, universities, publications, journals, medical associations, and more, providing a broad-based and solid Catholic foundation for research and study.

-Holy Apostles also recently initiated a working agreement with the National Catholic Bioethics Center (NCBC) in Philadelphia allowing a student, while earning credits towards a Masters in Theology at Holy Apostles, to also earn a certificate in bioethics from the NCBC.
+Holy Apostles has a working agreement with the National Catholic Bioethics Center (NCBC) in Philadelphia allowing a student, while earning credits towards a Masters in Theology at Holy Apostles, to also earn a certificate in bioethics from the NCBC.

 The Sacrament of Confession is available before each 7:15 a.m.
 Mass and two afternoons a week.
-Each evening there is a Holy Hour with exposition of the Blessed Sacrament, as well as 24-hour adoration on the first Friday of every month.
+There is a daily Holy Hour with exposition of the Blessed Sacrament, as well as 24-hour adoration on the first Friday of every month.

 Students also have the option of participating in Mass and other spiritual activities, including perpetual adoration, at nearby St. John Church in Cromwell.
 The parish is staffed by Coventual Franciscan Friars.

-Residential facilities for lay students on campus are very limited, but more residential opportunities may arise in the future.
-Some students share local apartments, but most commute from their homes.
+Residential facilities for lay students are not available on campus, but may arise in the future.
+Some on-campus students share local apartments, but most commute from their homes.
 To help students with local housing, the admissions director works with local realtors and homeowners.
-The college has developed a database of “host families” from local parishes.
+The College has developed a database of “host families” from local parishes.

 Health services are available at Middlesex Hospital and Connecticut Valley Hospital, each located five minutes away in Middletown.